SanicTK2/iidxguide/docs/misc_120monitor.md

 Updated May 2021.

-This is a list of monitors and TVs that meet the following criteria:
+This is a list of monitors that meet the following criteria:
 * Native 120Hz+ panel and supports 120Hz input
 * 39" diagonal or larger
 * 16:9 aspect ratio
 * flat, not curved

-All currency in USD.
-Always read third party reviews (like **rtings**) before buying them.
-This is especially important for TVs, since some TVs will falsely advertise as having 120Hz but in reality their smaller size models use a different panel and only support 60Hz.
-This is very common with Samsung products.

-Also common to see them using interpolation to lie about their refresh rate (e.g., "motion rate" or "effective rate") when in reality the panel does not natively display 120Hz input.

 Features that do not affect IIDX or BMS simulators will not be explicitly called out; such as FreeSync, G-Sync, HDR, and so on.

+There are also a **handful of TVs** that are small enough (less than 55") and support native 120Hz input; e.g., LG NANO85, Sony X90J, and so on.
+This is a rapidly growing segment especially in 2021 -- you should look for reviews on [rtings.com](https://rtings.com) instead.
+Make sure the size of TV you are buying actually uses a 120Hz panel - it is common for TV manufacturers to use 120Hz panels for larger sizes but only 60Hz for smaller sizes of the same model -- Samsung is the worst offender in this regard.

 ## Lightning Model display